Angelo Kelly-Rosales

-Angelo Kelly-Rosales (born 25 January 1993) is a Honduran footballer who currently plays for One Knoxville SC in the USL League One.
+Angelo Kelly-Rosales (born 25 January 1993) is a Honduran professional footballer who plays as a midfielder for One Knoxville SC in the USL League One.

 Early life

 Kelly-Rosales was born in Honduras, but grew up in Ottumwa, Iowa in the United States.

 Career

 College

 Kelly-Rosales played four years of college soccer at William Penn University between 2012 and 2015, making 75 appearances, scoring 18 goals and tallying 20 assists.

 Semi-professional

 Following college, Kelly-Rosales appeared in the Premier Development League with Thunder Bay Chill in 2015, Midland/Odessa Sockers in 2016 and Mississippi Brilla in 2017.

 Professional

 In March 2018, Kelly-Rosales signed with United Soccer League club Charleston Battery.
-He made his professional debut on March 24, 2018, as an injury-time substitute in a 1-0 win over Penn FC.
+He made his professional debut on March 24, 2018, as an injury-time substitute in a 1–0 win over Penn FC.

-The Honduran midfielder made 17 appearances in 2020.
-Angelo was one of four Battery players to appear in all 17 matches during the campaign.
+Kelly-Rosales made 17 appearances in 2020.
+He was one of four Battery players to appear in all 17 matches during the campaign.
 Kelly finished second on the team in long pass success rate at 64.4% and provided a team-high three assists, tied with AJ Paterson, in his third season in Charleston.

 On January 24, 2022, Kelly-Rosales signed with USL Championship side Pittsburgh Riverhounds.

 On December 13, 2022, Kelly-Rosales joined USL League One side One Knoxville SC.